Kota

 • Telephone Support Allowance: Supplementary allowance for people receiving the Living Alone Increase and Fuel allowance and getting certain social welfare payments.

-• Increase for Living on a Specified Island: If you are getting a social welfare payment and reside on a specified island off the coast of Ireland, you can get an increase in your payments.
+• Increase for Living on a Specified Island: If your employees receive social welfare payments and reside on a specified island off the coast of Ireland, they can increase their payments.

 Trevor Gardiner